aiida-cusp/aiida-cusp/docs/source/user_guide/parsers/vasp_file_parser.rst

    calculation_node.outputs.parsed_results.vasprun_xml

-In case of NEB calculation featuring files stored at different NEB subfolders all files found inside the topfolder are added corresponding to the scheme above.
+In case of NEB calculation featuring files stored at different NEB sub-folders all files found inside the top-folder are added corresponding to the scheme above.
-However, files located in NEB subfolders will be added to an individual namespace corresponding to the subfolder it was found in prefixed with ``node_``.
+However, files located in NEB sub-folders will be added to an individual namespace corresponding to the sub-folder it was found in prefixed with ``node_``.
-As an example consider parsing the *CONTCAR* outputs of a NEB calculation located in the NEB calculation's three subfolders `'00'`, `'01'` and `'02'`.
+As an example consider parsing the *CONTCAR* outputs of a NEB calculation located in the NEB calculation's three sub-folders `'00'`, `'01'` and `'02'`.
 Then each of the individual output files is accessible via the output links

 .. code-block:: python